kabs-d/finer-multimodal-canonicalization/docs/phase2/README.md

 The full 312-attribute benchmark is noisier in raw P@10 because many CUB attributes are not natural text prompts.
-Even there, aligned retrieval remains well above random and far above the unaligned control.
+Even there, aligned retrieval remains well above random and the unaligned control.

 ## Reproduce